 The 21st Annual Conference on Literacy: Family, Community, School: Literacy Connections took place on Saturday, April 4, 2014 at Mount Saint Mary College.

-This year’s conference will draw attention to the ways families, communities, and schools meet the literacy needs of all students.
+This year’s conference drew attention to the ways families, communities, and schools meet the literacy needs of all students.

 Patricia A. Edwards

 Dr. Patricia A. Edwards, a Distinguished Professor of Language and Literacy in the Department of Teacher Education at Michigan State University, is an internationally recognized expert in literacy, with particular expertise in parent involvement, home, school, community partnerships, multicultural literacy, early literacy, and family/intergenerational literacy, especially among poor and minority children.
 Dr. Edwards served as the first African American President of the Literacy Research Association (2006-2007) and as President of the International Reading Association (2010-2011).

 Writer and illustrator Bryan Collier will join us at the conference this year to share his art and award winning children’s books, and to give a lunch talk about his latest work, including Knock, Knock: My Dad’s Dream for Me, the winner of the 2014 Coretta Scott King Award.
 Collier’s provocative and inspiring illustrations have earned recognition and numerous book awards for Uptown, winner of the Coretta Scott King and Ezra Jack Keats Awards, and Martin’s Big Words: The Life of Martin Luther King; Dave the Potter: Artist, Poet, Slave; and Rosa, all Caldecott Honor Books and Coretta Scott King Award Winners.

 |10-10:20 am||Break / Art and Book Sales|

 |1:15-2:15 pm||Lunch with Bryan Collier ($15 additional cost)|

 Session I Workshops

 The Power of Story to Bridge Home and School